fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

 ## Configuration

-Ghostty is configured with an ini-like file, kind of like how you configure Kitty.
+Ghostty is configured with an ini-like file, kind of like how you configure [Kitty](https://github.com/kovidgoyal/kitty) .
 Throughout this blog post, I'll add example configuration snippets.
 This is how I like to browse through the available configuration options:

 ```bash
 ghostty +show-config --default --docs | nvim